 The readiness of command and control organs and troops to operate as part of interservice groupings that are being created on strategic axes is being reviewed at annual strategic exercises.
 Strategic force regroupings are being worked on during them, taking into account the enlargement of the spatial scope of military operations.
 In addition, troop readiness for rapid employment is being assessed by conducting surprise reviews, which, in their content, correspond to full-fledged exercises.
-Their mandatory elements are operations (combat) planning, bringing troops and forces to a higher level of combat readiness, their operational deployment, and accomplishment of combat training tasks.
+Their mandatory elements are operations (combat) planning, bringing troops and forces to a higher level of combat underwater resources for the delivery of nuclear weapons, and other strategic resources for armed struggle that have no equivalent abroad.